 I also use different-sized floats for clear water where the fish may spook easily or where the water is slow and shallow and doesn’t require a lot of weight.

-I also use different sizes or shapes of Centerpin floats to help my clients see the float better and that includes times when there is a lot of glare on the water.
+I also use different sizes or shapes to help my clients see the float better and that includes times when there is a lot of glare on the water.

-Older anglers or anglers that don’t have great vision may benefit from a much larger float that they can see from a longer distance.
+Older anglers or anglers who don’t have great vision may benefit from a much larger float that they can see from a longer distance.

 The Best Shaped Floats

-There are a lot of different brands of Centerpin floats with different float shapes and I have tried dozens to see which ones work the best.
+There are a lot of different brands of with different float shapes, and I have tried dozens to see which ones work the best.

-I believe the shape of your float is very important because if you are a very good float angler that catches a lot of fish, then you know that your float does a lot more than just suspend your bait or let you know that a fish is biting.
+I believe the shape of your float is very important because if you are a very good float angler who catches a lot of fish, then you know that your float does a lot more than just suspends your bait or let you know when a fish is biting.

 One of the key things to float fishing is a method called trotting or checking your float.
 If you want to catch more fish then you need to learn how to trot well.
 Trotting is when you lightly hold your float back to slow the bait down and to present the bait ahead of the float.